Business Models

 • Purchasing power - as a group, franchises have greater purchasing power than solo businesses.

-• Brand identity - there may already be brand awareness and a chance customers will have already heard of you.
+• Brand identity - there may already be brand awareness and a chance potential customers will have already heard of you.

 • Planning - there’s less guesswork.
 The franchise provides you with standard operating procedures and can advise you on realistic goals.